 Issues and Criticism of Skin Gambling

 Between 2013 and 2016, there was a proliferation of CS: GO affiliated skin trading sites offering gambling functionality via Steamworks API.
-This meant that players could now wager on the outcome of professional matches using skins.
+Players could now wager on professional matches using skins.

 The Legal Battles and Responses from Different Quotas